workflow4metabolomics/workflow4metabolomics/README.md

 In the first place, your tools will be displayed in the `Contribution` section of the tool panel.
 And eventually, it should be promoted among the other tools.

 #### Advanced mode
-In order to fully integrate your tools in our reference workflows, obviously they must respect the same standards showed above in the [Show case mode](#show-case-mode) but also follow your exchange format between tools (for more information, contact us).
+In order to be fully integrated in our reference workflows, your tools must follow your exchange formats between tools (for more information, contact us).

 A collaboration should be established if help is needed!